Rotlug/aerothemeplasma-nixos/README.md

 * `extras` package needs to extract the icons, cursor and sound themes (which are `.tar.gz`) instead of just copying them

-* Need to copy kvantum theme to the right place

 * Add metadata to packages

 * Package `desktopcontainment` widget